cloudmine/node-snippet-base/README.md

 # Example CloudMine Server Code Snippet

-This is a example of how to structure your project for running on CloudMine's dynamic cloud dispatch.
+This is a example of how to structure your project for running on CloudMine's PaaS.

 The `lib` folder has snippets which are just pieces of node code.
 The `index.js` has the important parts of the code.